 2. Your Baby is Learning to Crawl

 Some theorize that babies sleep in this position because it is a small step toward learning to crawl.
-In fact, research suggests that babies who sleep exclusively on their backs may have a slight delay in developing motor skills6 like crawling.
+In fact, research suggests that babies who sleep exclusively on their backs may have a slight delay in developing motor skills like crawling.6

 3. This Sleeping Position Helps Reduce Stress